Carreau/one-extra-fact/README.md

    1. Interactive web pages (except the interactivity provided by Altair): there isn't time to teach JavaScript.
    1. Numerical or statistical methods: lots of high-quality courses already cover these topics.
    1. High-performance computing: high throughput is more widely useful.
+   1. Symbolic debuggers: unless the course uses a Python IDE.

-Please click on the diagram below for a visualization of how learners' questions and our answers feed into lessons and topics in this course.
+Please click on the diagram below for a visualization of the mental model we want to help learners construct.

 <a href="./files/design/design.svg"><img src="./files/design/design.svg" width="100%" alt="Visualization of Course Design" /></a>